jacobzymet/jacobzymet/README.md

 This is my view:

 - **High-Performance Workstations**
-   - Windows 11 (x86_64)
+   - Windows 11 (amd64)
-   - Ubuntu 24.04 LTS
+   - Ubuntu 24.04 (amd64)
-   - Fedora Workstation 40
+   - Fedora Workstation 40 (amd64)

 - **Portability/Productivity On-The-Go, Ease of Use**
-   - MacOS on MacBook Pro/Air with Apple Silicon
+   - MacOS on MacBook Pro/Air (Apple Silicon/Arm64)

 - **Servers with Critical Importance**
   - Ubuntu 24.04
   - Debian 12
-  - RHEL 9
+  - Red Hat Enterprise Linux 9

 In *general*, I believe Windows is ideal for high-performance workstations that need maximum compatibility and performance, MacOS (on Macbook) is ideal for portabaility and productivity on the go, and Linux (Ubuntu, Debian, RHEL 9) is ideal for mission-critical servers.
 This is common knowledge, but that's not why it's my belief.